CianMRoche/AstroWiki/Stars/Stellar classes.md

 3. Planets around WDs (Andrew Vanderburg here at MKI)
 4. Binary WD physics (Kevin Burdge here at MKI)
 5. Details of type 1a supernova progenitors

-## Pop N
-From youngest to oldest:

-**Pop 1**
-- Metal-rich (ie young stars)
-- Often found in spiral arms of a [[Galaxies#Galaxy|galaxy]] (since those are star-forming regions)
-- elliptical orbits in the disk

-**Pop 2**
-- Metal-poor (ie old stars from an unenriched medium with few metals)
-- Typically found in [[Clustering#Globular Cluster|GCs]] and the galactic bulge and halo
-- More random orbits

-**Pop 3**
-- Theorized population of very first stars which formed when there were no metals at all ($z\simeq 20$)
-- Not yet observed.
-Why?
-	-  Too hard to image a star at such a high redshift (best change is lucky highly-magnified star via [[Lensing]])
-	- Initial mass function for stars would have been high-mass skewed (why?) and thus most of these stars would have died by now.
-	- Observable ones could also have been enriched by metals from their environment at this point.

-## Brown dwarf
-A "failed star" which did not have enough mass to start burning Hydrogen and fusing helium, bit it can fuse deuterium and a proton together to form Hydrogen 3 (distinguishing brown dwarfs from planets).